-This information guide has been prepared by Age UK and Age NI and contains general advice only, it should not be relied on as a basis for any decision or action and cannot be used as a substitute for professional medical advice.
+This information guide has been prepared by Age UK and contains general advice only, it should not be relied on as a basis for any decision or action.

-Neither Age UK, Age NI nor any of its subsidiary companies or charities accepts any liability arising from its use and it is the reader's sole responsibility to ensure any information is up to date and accurate.

-Please note that the inclusion of named agencies, websites, companies, products, services or publications in this information guide does not constitute a recommendation or endorsement by Age UK, Age NI or any of its subsidiary companies or charities.
+Neither Age UK nor any of its subsidiary companies or charities accepts responsibility to ensure any information is up to date and accurate.
+Please note that the inclusion of named agencies, websites, companies, products, services or publications in this information guide does not constitute a recommendation or endorsement by Age UK or any of its subsidiary companies or charities.